 As usual I received a warm welcome.
 Hi guys!

-They had a whine to the police for a little while about their equipment getting vandalised, before someone fixed the PA and the rabbi came on.
+They whined to the police for a while about their equipment getting vandalized before someone fixed the PA and the rabbi came on.
 Seems even he had caught the confusion bug, though, as he began by lauding the EDL and Tea Party as champions of free speech, before promising to dismantle the liberal, left-wing media if he ever got any power in this country.
 Such are the paradoxes of the EDL utopia.

 A racist nine-year-old.